kevindublin/promptme/README.md

 ## Known Issues:

-- View Feedback shows all feedback for a user on each individual draft
-- Mobile Write view TinyMCE auto switches to full screen and can't see drip words
+~~- View Feedback shows all feedback for a user on each individual draft~~ ~~- Mobile Write view TinyMCE auto switches to full screen and can't see drip words~~
 - Mobile View of Feedback Queue has uneven rows
 - Bottom dock in mobile view is off-center
 - Write View collapses and hides drip bank if not filled when window forces min width
+- Image and prompt will occasionally change when write is pressed
 - Feedback Queue view crashes when queue is empty (maybe fixed)

 ![prompt](https://raw.githubusercontent.com/kevindublin/promptme/master/apps/core/static/images/home_promptme.png "prompted")